Should fracking be banned in the UK?

 While onshore windfarms often get undermined, and local opposition has the power to block applications, fracking gets full support from the government, to the point where ministers can steamroll local opposition - the communities secretary, Sajid Javid, has recently overturned Lancashire council’s rejection of plans to drill four fracking wells within its boundaries.

 So, should fracking be banned?
 Well it all seems to depend upon whether you think the economic benefits outweigh the environmental impacts.
 Our Twitter followers were in no doubt, and we’d love to hear your thoughts on the matter.

 Should #fracking be banned in the UK?— UKPower.co.uk (@ukpower) October 15, 2018

 Cut your energy bills now

 No one knows what impact, if any, fracking will have on our energy bills, and Cuadrilla, the company in charge of the drilling, says it expects to have an idea of "how much natural gas is likely to be recoverable" from the exploratory drilling by spring 2019.

 Take control of your energy bills now and switch to a better deal for gas and electricity – just making the switch with UKPower could cut your bills by a whopping £482* a year.
-And do it before October 26th, and you could be in with the chance of winning a 50-inch 4K HD TV.

 Click here to run an energy price comparison, and see if you could be paying less for your gas and electricity.